Peanut vs Walnut - Health impact and Nutrition Comparison

 The exact cause of the allergy is unknown.

-The cotyledons, which are parts of the embryo of the seeds, are probably the major source of allergen for most individuals, as the skins and hearts are often removed during processing.
+The cotyledons, which are parts of the embryo of the seeds, are probably the primary source of allergen for most individuals, as the skins and hearts are often removed during processing.

-Symptoms can include vomiting, diarrhea, urticaria, angioedema, which includes swelling of the lips, face, throat and skin, as well as asthma and anaphylactic shock (6).
+Symptoms can include vomiting, diarrhea, urticaria, angioedema (swelling of the lips, face, throat, and skin), as well as asthma, and anaphylactic shock (2).

 Comparison summary table